bbauska/HTML5-Basics/README.md

   <footer>` and how should each be used in structuring html markup?</h4>

   - `<header>` is used to contain introductory and navigational information about a section of the page.
-This can include the section heading, the author\'s name, time and date of publication, table of contents, or other navigational information.
+This can include the section heading, the author's name, time and date of publication, table of contents, or other navigational information.

-  - `<article>` is meant to house a self-contained composition that can logically be independently recreated outside of the page without losing it\'s meaining.
+  - `<article>` is meant to house a self-contained composition that can logically be independently recreated outside of the page without losing it's meaining.
 Individual blog posts or news stories are good examples.

   - `<section>` is a flexible container for holding content that shares a common informational theme or purpose.

   - `<footer>` is used to hold information that should appear at the end of a section of content and contain additional information about the section.
-Author\'s name, copyright information, and related links are typical examples of such content.
+Author's name, copyright information, and related links are typical examples of such content.

 <div align="right">